 If you’ve tried all the above steps and your greyhound still isn’t confident with water, the worst thing you can do is force them.
 At the end of the day, it’s not necessary for them to be able to swim.

 Forcing them will only highlight it as a negative experience and will likely scare them more.
 If they aren’t confident in the water, they might start to panic, which can have disastrous consequences.

-Never go into deep water where your greyhound can’t touch the bottom if you aren’t confident that they can swim.
+Never go into deep water where your greyhound can’t touch the bottom if you aren’t confident that it can swim.

-Although all dogs have an instinct to try to swim when they’re in the water, they also have the same fear drivers as people if they begin to sink.
+Although all dogs have the instinct to try to swim when they’re in the water, they also have the same fear of drivers as people if they begin to sink.
 Panicking could make things worse and cause them to drown.

 If your greyhound has recently been sick, is old, or is underweight for any reason, it’s not a good idea to allow them to enter the water.
 Greyhounds don’t have a lot of energy due to their fast metabolism.

 They process any calories that they do eat incredibly quickly, meaning they need to sleep for most of the day to recover their strength.

 If you’re at all worried that your greyhound won’t be at their maximum health or have enough strength to swim a long distance, it’s not worth the risk, even with a floatation vest.

 NEVER leave your greyhound alone in the water.
 Because they don’t have the body type to cope by themselves for long periods, you need to ensure that they don’t go too far away from the shore or the side of your pool.